Best Villages in Alsace

 Location: 40 minutes north of Colmar, 25 minutes southwest of Strasbourg.

-Not too far from Strasbourg, Obernai is a charming town with timber-framed buildings, a historic market square, and a lovely ambiance.
+Not too far from Strasbourg, Obernai is a charming town with timber-framed buildings, a historic market square, and a lovely ambience.

 Discover the Obernai Walking Tour